-As a professional voiceover talent, I need to keep my voice in shape for recording on an ongoing basis.
+As a professional voice actor, I need to keep my voice in shape for recording on an ongoing basis.
 Knowing this, people often ask me how they can keep their own voices in shape, and what they can do about their sore throats and head colds.

 There are numerous home remedies for vocal problems.
 However, most of them are unpalatable or impractical.
 For example, no one really wants to ingest a whole clove of minced raw garlic with honey.
 Therefore, I am not going to list every tip in existence, but only those that I have found to be tolerable and effective.